 Study and application of analytical methods for large scale datasets.
-Topics include the clustering and classification methods, and association rules.
-Prerequisites: MGMT 102 or equivalent and MIDE 301.
+Topics include clustering and classification methods, and association rules.
+Prerequisite: MGMT 102 or equivalent.

 MIDE 383.
 New Product Development.
 1 Credit.

 Offered Occasionally; Lecture hours:3

 Study and application of innovation in the product development process.
 Learning is tied to a semester-long project which explores identifying opportunities, value analysis, brand strategy, product positioning, market needs, customer needs, and team management.
 Prerequisite: permission of the instructor.